Prior to the formation of the Beastie

 departed leaving Rabid as the only original member.
 Jack

-then decided to bring in a woman by the name of Rebecca
+then decided to bring in Rebecca

 Korbet to be the bands singer.
 This would be the line-up